synthetichealth/syntheticusa/README.md

 * [/site](/site): Prototype front-end dashboard to allow users to explore the synthetic population
 * [/stream-server](/stream-server): Prototype real-time http stream service to display medical events in the synthetic population as they happen
+* [/fhir-to-csv](/fhir-to-csv): Helper script that transforms a directory of FHIR STU3 resources exported from synthea into a csv file suitable to upload into data visualization tools.

 ## License